cloudflare/workers-sdk/CONTRIBUTING.md

 ## PR Review

-PR review is a critial and required step in the process for landing changes.
+PR review is a critical and required step in the process for landing changes.
 This is an opportunity to catch potential issues, improve the quality of the work, celebrate good design, and learn from each other.

 As a reviewer, it's important to be thoughtful about the proposed changes and communicate any feedback.
 Examples of PR reviews that the community has identified as particularly high-caliber are labeled with the `highlight pr review` label.
 Please feel empowered to use these as a learning resource.